18yuv/java-script/storage.md

 ## heap (non-primitive)

-Heap storage is used in non primritive data types such as array, object and can be changed because they provide teh reference of the specified code.
+Heap storage is used in non primritive data types such as array, object and can be changed because they provide the reference of the specified code.

 ## stack (primitive)